MachineGunLearning/Project/README.md

 # Project
-This project is one of the deliverables in the couse TDT4173 - Machine Learning at NTNU.
+This project is one of the deliverables in the couse TDT4173 - Machine Learning at NTNU conducted by a group of three students.
 \
-The final deliverable is a **CNN model built to classify real and artificial images of human faces**.
+The repository contains a **CNN model built to classify real and artificial images of human faces**.

 The purpose of this project is the academic learning of adressing a machine learning task.